MrGameandCode/SteamRandomProfile/README.md

 - Add random quotes on the description in your profile, related to videogames
 - Put random quotes on the personalized info in your showcase, related to videogames
 - Put random emojis on the description in your profile
+- Put random emojis on the personalized info in your showcase

 ## Things we can't make it random right now:
 - Change Salien clothes